 The Youth Employment Initiative is the main EU tool to help finance measures and programmes, put in place by EU countries to carry out Youth Guarantee schemes, such as training and assistance for the young to find their first job, along with incentives for employers.
 The initiative targets regions in the EU that have a youth unemployment rate above 25%.
 This applies to more than 120 regions in 20 EU countries, including Ireland and the UK.

-Both the Youth Guarantee and the Youth Employment focus on young people not in employment, education or training, which includes the long-term unmployed and those not registered as job-seekers.
+Both the Youth Guarantee and the Youth Employment Initiative focus on young people not in employment, education or training, which includes the long-term unemployed and those not registered as job-seekers.

-The European Alliance for Apprenticeships platform was also luanched to support the Youth Guarantee and improve the quality of apprenticeships in Europe.
+The European Alliance for Apprenticeships platform was also launched to support the Youth Guarantee and improve the quality of apprenticeships in Europe.